Updated May 24, 2023

-The most difficult and daunting part of any home improvement project for homeowners isn’t the work itself; it's finding the right contractor for the job—one who is experienced, reliable, and honest.
+The most difficult and daunting part of any home improvement project for homeowners isn’t necessarily the work itself; it's finding the right contractor for the job—someone who is experienced, qualified, reliable, and honest.

 We've all heard horror stories of people hiring a professional who turned out to be more like a con artist than a contractor, but this type of situation is avoidable.

-Know what to expect and how to cover all your bases to ensure you choose the right contractor for your concrete removal project.
+Know what to expect and how to cover all your bases to ensure you choose the right contractor for your concrete removal project with our quick guide.

 - What type of concrete removal project is this—a foundation, driveway, patio, pathway, etc.?

 - How big is the area of concrete being removed?

 - To the best of your knowledge, how deep is the concrete?
 Is any of the concrete reinforced with mesh or rebar?

 - Where is the concrete area located?
 Is it easy to access with equipment?